 Buyer’s Guide: Mercedes-Benz SL-Class R129 Generation (1990-2002)

-While Mercedes-Benz produced the R129 SL for over a decade, we only recommend the following configurations and model years:
+While Mercedes-Benz produced the R129 SL for over a decade (1990-2002), we recommend that you focus your search on the following configurations and model years.

 It’s also important to note that the M119 V8 was phased out in ’99, replaced by the single overhead cam (SOHC) 5.0-liter “M113” V8.
 This V8 was down a bit on power, dropping from the ’98 SL500’s 315-hp rating to 302, but it delivered more torque at lower engine speeds, giving it a slightly more energetic feel around town, albeit without quite matching the M119’s rousing high-rpm surge.